Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Parental Leave

 Illinois law does not require employers to offer parental leave.
-Unless the employer has its own parental leave or disability leave policy, the employee will have to rely on the federal Family and Medical Leave Act (FMLA) to take time off for a new child.
-The FMLA gives eligible employees the right to take up to 12 weeks off in a 12-month period for a variety of health and caretaking reasons, including bonding with a new child.
-This leave applies equally to men and women, and to new parents of biological, adoptive, or foster children.
+Unless the employer has its own parental leave or disability leave policy, the employee must rely on the federal Family and Medical Leave Act (FMLA) to take time off for a new child.

 Smoking Laws

-The Smoke-free Illinois Act prohibits smoking in virtually all public places and workplaces, including offices, theaters, museums, libraries, educational institutions, schools, commercial establishments, enclosed shopping centers and retail stores, restaurants, bars, private clubs, and gaming facilities.
-410 ILCS 82/) Smoke Free Illinois Act.
+The Smoke Free Illinois Act prohibits smoking in virtually all public places and workplaces including offices, theaters, museums, libraries, educational institutions, schools, commercial establishments, enclosed shopping centers and retail stores, restaurants, bars, private clubs, and gaming facilities.
+410 ILCS 82.

 Break Time to Express Milk